 please do as follows:

 • Download the VIPL-HR Database Release Agreement, read it carefully, and complete it appropriately.
 Note that the agreement should be signed by a full-time staff member (that is, student is not acceptable).
-Then, please scan the signed agreement and send it to Dr. Han (hanhu[at]ict.ac.cn).
+Then, please scan the signed agreement and send it to Dr. Han (hanhu[at]ict.ac.cn) using an official email address (that is, university or institute email address, and non-official email addresses such as Gmail and 163 are not acceptable).
 When we receive your reply, we would provide the download link to you.

 • By using the VIPL-HR database, you are recommended to cite